RocketChat/Rocket.Chat.Java.SDK/README.md

 ### Overview

-- LiveChat SDK will consist of RPC for server methods available on hosted or remote rocket.chat server.</br>
+- LiveChat SDK consist of set of RPC for server methods available on hosted or remote rocket.chat server.</br>
 - Primary requirement is to have **url** of hosted server.
-- The process of connecting to server and registration must be done by following 3 steps
+- The process of connecting to server and registration must be done by following below steps

 #### 1. Connecting to server